 So if you get denied, there’s a possibility that your credit score won’t even be impacted if they don’t run a hard pull.

-American Express is also known for sending out targeted offers.
+American Express is also known for sending out valuable targeted offers.

-If you want to receive targeted offers you can do these three things.
+If you want to receive targeted offers you can do these three things to improve your odds.

 It seems that Amex likes to send out targeted offers to people who are not currently customers.